Testing product states, quantum Merlin-Arthur games and tensor optimisation: Proof of correctness of the protocol to put QMA(k) in QMA(2)

-This section proves several of the claims made in \secref{QMA}.
-First we prove \lemref{qmak-sim-sep} (which strictly subsumes \lemref{qmak-sim}) by showing the validity of \protoref{qmak}. \begin{proof} It is obvious that this protocol achieves completeness $c$: if the Merlins follow the protocol, the product test passes with certainty, and hence Arthur accepts with the same probability that $\mathcal{A}$ accepts, which is at least $c$.
+\begin{proof} It is obvious that this protocol achieves completeness $(1+c)/2$: if the Merlins follow the protocol, the product test passes with certainty, so Arthur either accepts with probability 1, or with the same probability that $\mathcal{A}$ accepts, which is at least $c$.
 Showing soundness is somewhat more complicated.